Military reserve forces of France: History

+The Territorial Army Reserve was expanded to include men aged from 46 to 49, i.e. born between 1865 and 1868.

 Present organisation

 On the suspension of obligatory national service and the professionalisation of its armies, France also modified the organisation of its military reserve in the same professionalising way.
 Law n°99-894 of 22 October 1999 (modified by law 2006-449 of 18 April 2006) set out the organisation of the military reserve and of the defence forces.

 The military reserve was organised into two bodies :